planetoftheweb/bootstrap4/slides/08_08-Carousels.md

 </ul>

 > > Speaker Notes:
 1. You can also add indicators.
-They look very different from the old indicators, but are just easy to set up.
+1. The data-target attribute is essential since it indicates what carousel the indicators control
+1. data-slide-to indicates which image the current indicator will show.

 ---